Introduction to Imagine 2084 Music Video

 1622: Should we build an A.G.I. that loves the Protestants, Copernicus, Giordano Bruno, and New World “savages”?

-1922: Should we build an A.G.I. that loves the negroes, homosexuals, the women’s suffrage movement, and Karl Marx?
+1922: Should we build an A.G.I. that loves negroes, homosexuals, the women’s suffrage movement, and Karl Marx?

 1972: Should we build an A.G.I. that loves the Black Panthers, Abbie Hoffman, Robert Mapplethorpe, Gay Pride, and the ACLU?